-Your first instinct might be to spend all your ongoing spare time in lockdown scrolling through your social media feeds, reading more or bingeing something new on Netflix.
-But there’s an argument to be made for getting even more analog with your entertainment — that is, opting for a board game, be it a puzzle, tabletop board game or card and dice game.
+Spring is here, temperatures are rising and vaccines are rolling out, but many of us are still spending lots of time at home.
+To pass the time, your first instinct might be scrolling through your social media feeds, reading more or bingeing something new on Netflix.
+But there’s an argument to be made for getting even more analog with your entertainment: Opting for a board game, be it a puzzle, tabletop board game or card and dice game.
 Spending as little as 15 minutes playing a board game could go a long way in refreshing your day, especially during work hours.
 Besides, board games can be incredibly fun — if you find the right one for you.

 “Your specific taste in games might differ from everyone else's, so try to watch a video overview of the game or download and read the rules ahead of time to see whether the game might be ideal for you,” says W. Eric Martin, author of “The Infinite Board Game.”
 Martin is also the news editor at online gaming resource BoardGameGeek, home to a database of more than 115,000 tabletop games and two million registered users who rate and review games, upload game images and more.
 To spare yourself some frustration, Martin recommends watching a full rules tutorial before investing time or money into a game, such as those by Rodney Smith of the YouTube channel "Watch It Played," which partners with BoardGameGeek.

 How to choose the best board game for you

 Given the ever-expanding world of video games and gadgets, board games might sound a little outdated on paper (or rather, on your table).
 But the statistics show otherwise: Market research from Arizton found the board game industry is expected to reach a global value of $12 billion by 2023, a 9 percent uptick from 2017.